 Walt Disney World Deluxe Vacation Planning Services for Canadians

-Are you a Canadian considering a Deluxe Disney vacation to Walt Disney World and looking for assistance planning your vacation?
+Are you considering a Deluxe Disney vacation to Walt Disney World and looking for assistance planning your vacation itinerary?
 Please feel free to contact me for more information.
 It would be my pleasure to assist you.

 Also, be sure to read my post on how to pick the right Travel Agent for your Disney vacation planning needs.